gammasoft71/xtd/docs/names_of_classes_structs_and_interfaces.md

 # Naming Enumerations

-Names of enumeration types (also called enums) in general should follow the standard type-naming rules (use lower case only and digits, separate words with underscores, etc.).
+Names of enumeration types (also called enums) in general should follow the standard type-naming rules (snake_casing, etc.).
 However, there are additional guidelines that apply specifically to enums.

 **✔️ DO** use a singular type name for an enumeration unless its values are bit fields.